garrialmighty/CodingAssignment/README.md

 The app is word game puzzle where the user/player tries to guess the word being described given a set of letters.

+### Assumptions

+The developer assumed the following during development:

+- The `Landing` screen will fetch more categories via an API and therefore the design will evolve.
+- The user can only pick one category at a time.
+- The `Leadboard` screen will fetch more leaderboards data via an API and the design will be available by that time.
+In the meantime only the current user will appear.

 ### Codebase

 The app is developed using, as of this writing, the latest version of React Native (`0.71.6`) with the default Typescript template.